 Welcome to year number six of what was supposed to be little project that has grown into something much bigger!
 I started looking at this back in 2021 because for a few weeks in a row things looked really bleak on Smackdown, like so little time for women’s wrestling that if you blinked you missed it.
 Or at least it felt that way, and that led me to start tracking just how much women’s wrestling on TV we were getting.
 There have been ups and downs along the way but 2025 gave us a huge breakthrough on every major show, with all time high numbers for ring time and individual match time on every show (RAW, Smackdown, NXT, TNA, and AEW Dynamite).
 So now in 2026 the big question are we going to continue to move forward or move back?
 2025 saw a couple of show format changes – RAW settled in at a two and half hour broadcast length on Netflix and Smackdown went to three hours for half the year before reverting back to it’s usual two hours from July on.
 In 2026 that is how things are going once again so there’s some consistency from year to year once again.
+Now if you’re asking ‘what about promos, backstage segments, etc.?’ the answer is that matches matter and the men never go without matches on TV or in their storylines.

 For anyone new, here’s exactly what I’m measuring: